You’re about to discover your new favorite sandwich, and I won’t even pretend to be humble about it.

 Final Thoughts

-While it might seem intimidating, you’ll soon discover making a meatball grinder is a fun and rewarding sandwich to master.
+While it might seem intimidating, you’ll soon discover that making a meatball grinder is a fun and rewarding sandwich to master.
 Trust me – as someone who’s made hundreds of these bad boys, there’s nothing like biting into a perfectly crafted grinder with melty Wisconsin brick cheese.

 Don’t stress if your first attempt isn’t Instagram-worthy.
 Mine weren’t either!